It’s a gift to experience things on such a deep level — but it also comes with a few sore spots we HSPs would rather you stop poking.

-1. Tell them to push through (when all they want to do is go rest and recharge)
+1. Tell us to push through (when all we want to do is rest and recharge)

 While others have no problem pushing through when they’re tired and thrive on getting a “second wind,” you need to withdraw after a flurry of activity.
 Due to overstimulation and high perceptiveness, you need to get away sometimes to recharge and refresh.

 HSPs require peace and solitude after a busy day to soothe frazzled nerves and reset.
 To take good care of yourself, accept that you’ll need time alone and make sure you take it.
 Let those in your inner circle know that you get overwhelmed more easily so they can support you.

 2. Take us to the latest slasher film

 As an HSP, violent or scary films impact you more negatively than the average person.
 You probably avoid watching violent movies and TV shows as a form of self-protection.
 Even looking at the nightly news can be difficult for a highly sensitive person.

 Violence and horror affect you deeply and may even make you feel physically ill.
 If you can, avoid or minimize those things that rattle you, like violent media or high-intensity action films.
 Your nervous system will thank you.